casserole27/FMFAQaccordiancardmain/README-template.md

 I'm going to do a similar grid to my previous project, so I'm going to go with a mobile-first design.
 Use CSS grid to overlap images?

+03.24.22

+Re-reading about CSS positioning to see if I can overlap the images.
+If I can't do it using positioning, I will do it with grid?

 - Flexbox
 - CSS Grid